pauliend/Qualtrics-Moment-to-Moment-Response/README.md

 Now, we'll need to transform this string into separate second-by-second variables so that it's more legible and you can analyze it better.
 This is where R comes in.
 With R and the code I provided, you can add new columns for each of these seconds captured in your JSON string.
 From there, you can keep analyzing that dataset in R or save it as a .csv and import it into SPSS, for instance, if you're more comfortable analyzing data there.
 Here are the steps to do that:

-1. You'll first want to export your Qualtrics data as a .csv and open that in R.
+1. You'll first want to **export your Qualtrics data as a .csv** and open that in R.
-2. Then, you can use the code attached in the .rmd file to separate all the second-by-second slider data in their own column.
+2. Then, you can use the code attached in the **Continuous Response Qualtrics.Rmd** file to separate all the second-by-second slider data in their own column.

 # Multiple Sliders